openshift/training/beta-3-setup.md

     docker pull registry.access.redhat.com/openshift3_beta/ruby-20-rhel7
     docker pull registry.access.redhat.com/openshift3_beta/mysql-55-rhel7
     docker pull openshift/hello-openshift

+**Note:** If you built your VM for a previous beta version and at some point used an older version of Docker, you need to *reinstall* or *remove+install* Docker after removing `/etc/sysconfig/docker`.
+The options in the config file changed and RPM will not overwrite your existing file if you just do a "yum update".

+    yum -y remove docker
+    rm /etc/sysconfig/docker
+    yum -y install docker

 ### Clone the Training Repository
 On your master, it makes sense to clone the training git repository: